Hay Scented Fern

 Don’t ruin it!

-I look over to the beautiful fern, and think about why I don’t want to read anything about her.
-I hear inside my mind the simple truth – I already know you… and you have known me since I was a child.
-Naming and dissecting with my mind (which we call understanding) can sometimes take out so much of the enjoyment and magic.
+I look over to the beautiful fern, and think about why I don’t want to read anything about them.
+I hear inside my mind the simple truth.
+I already know you… and you have known me since I was a child.
+Naming and dissecting with my mind takes me out of presence and deep listening, away from the magic.

 I settle into meditation by the water as the sun sets.